sugarlabs/musicblocks/REFLECTION-WIDGET-GUIDE.md

 # Reflection Widget - User Guide

 The Reflection Widget lets you chat with AI mentors to reflect on and analyze your Music Blocks project.
-Using this tool you can learn fast and improve your coding and music skills.
+Using this tool, you can learn quickly and improve your coding and music skills.

 ## Getting Started

 1. **Open the Reflection Widget**
-    - You will find the reflection block in the widget palette (available in both beginner and advance modes).
+  - You will find the reflection block in the widget palette (available in both beginner and advanced modes).
   - Drag it to your workspace and click it to open the widget.

-2. **Meet your AI Mentors**
+2. **Meet Your AI Mentors**

-    We have three AI mentors in the widget:
+  There are three AI mentors in the widget:
   - **Rohan** (Meta) for general project reflection.
-He is expert at helping you think about your project as a whole.
-He will discuss your goals, challenges and learning.
+He is an expert at helping you think about your project as a whole.
+He will discuss your goals, challenges, and learning.

   - **Beethoven** (Music) for music-specific advice.
 The famous composer Ludwig van Beethoven is here to help you improve your music compositions and knowledge.

   - **Alan** (Code) for coding help.
 Alan Kay, a pioneer in computer science, will assist you with coding concepts.
-He may ask critical questions to think about your code structure and logic.
+He may ask critical questions to help you think about your code structure and logic.

   Click the mentor’s icon to change who you’re chatting with.
 You can switch mentors at any time.

 ## Sending Messages